thomas-haslwanter/statsintro/rst/statsCategorical.rst

 Fisher's Exact Test
     While the chi-square test is approximate, the *Fisher's Exact Test* is an exact test.
 As it is computationally much more expensive and intricate than the chi-square test, it was originally used only for small sample numbers.
 However, in general it is now the more advisable test to use.

+McNemar's Test
+    This is a matched pair test for 2x2 tables.

 Cochran's Q Test
-    This test, for which we will not go into detail here, is used if you have *matched/paired observations*.
+    Cochran's Q test is an extension to the McNemar's test for related samples that provides a method for testing for differences between three or more *matched/paired* sets of frequencies or proportions.
 For example, if you have exactly the same samples analyzed by 3 different laboratories, and you want to check if the results are statistically equivalent, you would use this test.

-McNemar's Test
-    This is a matched pair test for 2x2 tables.

 One Proportion
 ---------------